-An overwhelming majority of churches keep their Sunday school doors open in the summer, but some feel it better serves their churches to shut down Sunday school when kids’ regular schools are out.
+An overwhelming majority of churches keep their summer Sunday school doors open, but some feel it better serves their churches to shut down Sunday school when kids’ regular schools are out.
 To better understand each position and to help you make the best decision for your program, we asked 50 Children’s Ministry Magazine readers to talk to us about their approach to summer Sunday school.

 “Having summer Sunday school is important for the sake of continuity,” agrees Frances Browne of Kernersville, North Carolina.
 “We don’t want to send the wrong message by stopping for summer.”